During business hours, Animal Control Officers will respond to calls for service regarding wildlife when any of the following conditions are reported:

-Jefferson County Animal Control Officers are not authorized or trained to handle nuisance wildlife; however, there are many resources available, nonprofit and for-profit, to manage the situation.
+Jefferson County Animal Control Officers do not handle nuisance wildlife2 problems or rodent issues (mice, rats, etc.); however, there are many resources available, nonprofit and for-profit, to manage the situation.
+Additionally, Animal Control Officers do not handle any calls involving large game, such as elk and deer.

-Animal control does not endorse any particular service or company and strongly recommends that consumers check references, licenses, insurance and bonding before hiring any company.
+Animal control does not endorse any particular service or company and strongly recommends that consumers check references, insurance/bonding, and humane practices before hiring any company.

 - Acorn Wildlife Control: 303-979-0900